 - 116 points + 80 penetration points = 196 points.
 196 – 28 = 168.
 168 x 0.75 = 126 months in prison.

-If you or a loved one have been accused of Sexual Battery in Okaloosa County, call Flaherty & Merrifield at (850) 243-6097 for a free consultation.
+If you or a loved one have been charged with sexual battery in Okaloosa County, call Flaherty & Merrifield today at (850) 243-6097 for a free consultation.

 To learn more about we defend sex crime accusations, click here.